developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/debuggingjs/index.md

 ---
-title: On-Device Debugging of Enterprise Browser Apps
+title: On-Device Debugging
 productversion: '1.4'
 product: Enterprise Browser
 layout: guide.html
 ---
+## Overview

-On-device debugging should be included in the standard testing procedures for every development organization.
-Although much can be done using emulators and the IDE, applications often behave differently when running on hardware, and features such as [Barcode](/enterprise-browser/1-4/api/barcode) scanning cannot be tested at all without hardware to perform the scan and acquire the data.
+Just as debugging should be thought of as a vital part of every development cycle, on-device debugging should be part of any effective testing regimen.
+Although much can be accomplished using emulators and an IDE, applications often behave differently when running on hardware, and features such as [Barcode](../../api/barcode) scanning are impossible to test without the use of physical hardware to perform the scan and acquire the data.

-This guide describes three methods of debugging Enterprise Browser apps while they're running on the device:
+This guide includes instructions for enabling debugging on an Android device and describes three methods of debugging Enterprise Browser apps while they're running on a device:

-* **Chrome's Web Inspector** works with Android KitKat and higher, is easy to set up and offers screenshots and other nice extras.
+* **Chrome's Web Inspector -** works with Android KitKat and higher, is easy to set up, and offers screenshots and other nice extras.

-* **Weinre** is a node.js application that can effectively test most apps running on Android Jelly Bean and Windows Mobile/CE devices.
+* **Weinre -** is a node.js application that can effectively test most apps running on Android Jelly Bean as well as Windows Mobile/CE devices.

-* **Remote Debug Inspector** works with Windows Mobile/CE devices that use the Zebra Webkit.
+* **Remote Debug Inspector -** works with Windows Mobile/CE devices that use the Zebra Webkit.

 ###Prerequisites
 Requirements of the development host vary based on the target device and its OS platform.
 General requirement guidelines are listed below.
-Platform-specific requirements, if any, will be listed in the section with the individual tool.
+Platform-specific requirements, if any, will be listed in the section that describes the individual debugging tool and/or method.

 * Mac OS X or Windows development host
 * Android Debug Bridge ([ADB](http://developer.android.com/tools/help/adb.html)) or MS Mobile Device Center (or ActiveSync)